yhara/rumcoke/doc/special_forms.md

 TODO: Do we need break with label?

+`break` does not have a value.

 `throw`
 -------

     (throw x)  ;=> throw x;

+`throw` does not have a value.

 `instance?`
 -----------

     (instance? x String)   ;=> x instanceof String

+Value: boolean

 `raw-js-ast`
 ------------